U.S. Department of State Seal

 Due to the Russian government’s ordered closure of the U.S. Consulate General, as of March 31, 2018, U.S. citizen visitors and residents in St. Petersburg must contact the U.S. Embassy in Moscow for all consular services.

 Russian authorities strictly enforce all visa and immigration laws.
-The Embassy of the Russian Federation website provides the most up to date information regarding visa regulations and requirements.
-In accordance with Russia’s Entry-Exit Law, Russian authorities may deny entry or reentry into Russia for 5 years or more and cancel the visas of foreigners who have committed two administrative violations within the past three years.
+The Embassy of the Russian Federation website provides the most up to date information regarding visa regulations.
+In accordance with Russia’s Entry-Exit Law, Russian authorities may deny entry or reentry into Russia for five years or more and cancel the visas of foreigners who have committed two administrative violations within the past three years.
 Activities that are not specifically covered by the traveler’s visa may result in an administrative violation and deportation.

 • You must have a current U.S. passport with the appropriate visa.
 Russian visas in an expired or canceled passport are not valid.

-• You must obtain a valid visa for your specific purpose of travel before arriving in Russia, unless you are arriving as a cruise ship passenger (see below information for passengers of cruise ships and ferries).
+• You must obtain a valid visa for your specific purpose of travel before arriving in Russia.
 Do not attempt to enter Russia before the date shown on your visa.
-If you are staying in Russia for more than 7 days, you must register your visa and migration card with the General Administration for Migration Issues of the Ministry of Internal Affairs.
+If you are staying in Russia for more than seven days, you must register your visa and migration card with the General Administration for Migration Issues of the Ministry of Internal Affairs.

 • Students and English teachers should be certain that their activities are in strict keeping with their visa type.
-Students must not teach or coach English, whether compensated or not, while traveling on a student visa as it is considered a visa violation and may subject you to detention and deportation.
+U.S. travelers in Russia on a student visa are prohibited by Russian law from teaching or coaching English for pay or as an unpaid volunteer..
+It is a visa violation that may subject you to detention and deportation.

 • Transit visas: We recommend that all passengers transiting through Russia obtain a Russian transit visa.

-• Travelers must have a Russian transit visa if they plan to transit through Russia by land en route to a third country or if they transfer to another airport.
+• Travelers must have a Russian transit visa if they plan to transit through Russia by land in route to a third country or if they transfer to another airport.

 • Travelers must possess a Russian transit visa in addition to a Belarusian visa if their travel route either to or from Belarus goes through Russia.

-Dual Nationals: Anyone entering Russia who has claim to Russian citizenship, regardless of any other citizenship held, is fully accountable to the Russian authorities for all obligations of a Russian citizen, including the required military service.
+Dual Nationals: Anyone entering Russia who has claim to Russian citizenship, regardless of any other citizenship they hold, is subject to Russian law and accountable to Russian authorities for all obligations of a Russian citizen, including required military service.
+Russia may refuse to recognize your U.S. citizenship if you are a dual U.S.-Russian citizen or have a claim to Russian citizenship.
+Russia has denied consular officers visits to detained dual U.S.-Russian citizens.

 • U.S.-Russian dual nationals must both enter and exit on a Russian passport.
 You will not be permitted to depart on an expired passport.
 Applying for a passport can take several months.